— Art Historian & Production Accountant

 I began working with Irish Art as a student, working part time in Gerald Davis’s Gallery in Capel Street.
 ‘The Davis Gallery’ was the modern precursor to the Irish Arts Centre.
 Its ground floor housed a gallery and the second floor was a recording studio for Gerald’s jazz label, Livia Records.
 The top floor had Gerald’s ‘penthouse’ flat.
 The Living Above the Shop Tax Initiative of the 1970s breathed new life into buildings and creative people saw the opportunity to energise parts of Dublin that at that time were mainly retail.

-I completed a H.Dip in Arts Administration in UCD in 1993, where I now teach Arts Marketing on the MA in Arts Management.
+I completed a H.Dip in Arts Administration in UCD in 1993, where I now teach Finance on the MA in Cultural Policy & Arts Management.
 In 2012 I began ACCA Accountancy exams, interrupted briefly in 2014 while I undertook a Certificate in Leadership at Ulster University (as an Arts Council of Ireland Scholarship).
 In 2020 I finally finished all those accountancy exams and online modules culminating in a BSc (Hons) in Applied Accounting/ACCA at Oxford Brookes University London, receiving an A grade for my thesis ‘The Impact of Digital Technology on the Business Objectives of The National Portrait Gallery London 2017-2019’.

 My first ‘proper’ job was as Education Officer in the National Gallery of Ireland where I began three weeks before the Gallery announced it had discovered a Caravaggio.
 Its route to Dublin was a fascinating insight into the social history of art buying, collecting, and donating.
 I was bitten by the bug of uniting audiences with those stories, organising tours for over 10,000 people a week in those days!
 After five years in the Gallery I spent ten years as a theatre producer, first at TEAM Educational Theatre Company, a company that ran from 1975 until 2013, pioneering play commissions for young people.
 I worked with an amazing pool of writers, playwrights, directors and actors with a gift for young expression.
 It led to a leap into venue management at Draiocht Arts Centre in Blanchardstown.
 As one of Fingal County Council’s two flagship venues, we worked together to ensure that 100,000 people a year engage with cultural activities in their local centre.
 I am proud to have instigated and raised the finance to open a café in the Arts Centre.